OnionWithLayers/financial-tracker/README.md

     this project and I think it would have helped if there were more classes to help myself navigate through everything.
     Another improvement I would make is change how accessible the user input would be regarding the payments and deposits.
-I tried to make it a little simpler by having the user type in the date and time components seperately, but I would like to make it so that the user would be given a fill-in-the-blank type of format so the user can input the information quicker and more efficiently.
+I tried to make it a little simpler by having the user type in the date and time components seper- ately, but I would like to make it so that the user would be given a fill-in-the-blank type of format so the user can input the information quicker and more efficiently.
     I would also like to give the program little functioning emojis that made it seem like the app had more per- sonality since I think that it would be boring if it was just information.
 Another thing would be the pacing of information displayed.
 I tried to work around some of it by adding a small animated text, but I figured